 1. Use Find Command for Selecting Highlighted Cells

-The first method will guide you in selecting highlighted cells with the help of the Find command in excel.
+The first method will guide you in selecting highlighted cells with the help of the Find command in Excel.
 It will search for the specific colored cells and select them afterward.
 Let’s check the steps below:

 - In the beginning, select cell range C5:D12 as these cells contain highlights.

-- Then, go to the Home tab and click on Find & Select drop-down under the Editing group.
+- Then, go to the Home tab and click on the Find & Select drop-down under the Editing group.